nswdpc/silverstripe-cache-headers/docs/en/001_index.md

 ## Standard disallow cache handling in Silvertripe

-The following will call disableCache:
+The following will call disableCache in `SilverStripe\Control\Middleware\HTTPCacheControlMiddleware`

 + Site is in dev environment
 + URLs viewed on the draft stage (stage=Stage)